xactai/qengineering/README.md

 ```
 ------------

-## Installing the app.
+## Config.json.
-All the required settings are listed in the `config.json` file.
+All required settings are listed in the `config.json` file.
 Without this file, the app will not start.
 ```json
 {
   "VERSION": "1.0.0",